 Applying to Concordia’s MBA program is easy.
 Just follow these guidelines and contact us with any questions.
 We’re happy to help!
 Complete an application for admission: here

-- One-page essay describing your reasoning for pursuing a graduate degree and how this degree will help you achieve your personal and professional goals
+- One-page essay explaining your interest in this program and how it will help you achieve your personal and professional goals

 - Two letters of recommendation on letterhead